-Jennifer Lopez, 51, ‘Would Love’ To Be Pregnant Again
+Jennifer Lopez, 51, 'Would Love' To Be Pregnant Again

 "I want to!
 I don't know that it's in God's plan but I would like to try.
 I'm so open to it!" she said, nine months after she and A-Rod got engaged.

-Jennifer’s look back at her big style moments came after she revealed her big beauty secret for looking so youthful last month.
-The star once again denied having had Botox and admitted she doesn’t appreciate being called a liar after shutting down the rumors multiple times before.
+Jennifer's look back at her big style moments came after she revealed her big beauty secret for looking so youthful last month.
+The star once again denied having had Botox and admitted she doesn't appreciate being called a liar after shutting down the rumors multiple times.